wp-plugins/zemanta/readme.txt

 == Screenshots ==

-1. Detailed view of the widget including the Related Images gallery, article list and the powerful search bar.
+1. Detailed view of the widget including the Related Images gallery, posts list and the powerful search bar.
-2. WordPress admin new post page where Zemanta is suggesting relevant images, articles, links and tags for the article.
+2. WordPress admin new post page where Zemanta is suggesting relevant images, posts, links and tags for the post.
-3. Detailed view of the Article Preview where you get social stats and a neat preview of the article you're about to link to.
+3. Detailed view of the Post Preview where you get social stats and a neat preview of the post you're about to link to.
-4. The email you receive after another Zemanta user links to one of your articles.
+4. The email you receive after another Zemanta user links to one of your posts.

 == Changelog ==